-Financial assets at amortised cost include loans to related parties and amount due from related parties.
+Financial assets at amortised cost include amount due from related parties.

 Management does not foresee any significant credit risk involving the amount receivable.
-Therefore, no expected credit loss has been recognised as at 31 December 2021 since majority of the amount has been received after year end.
+Therefore, no expected credit loss has been recognised as at 31 December 2022.

 (c) Liquidity risk

 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they fall due.
 The Company's approach to managing liquidity is to ensure, as far as possible, that it will always have sufficient liquidity to meet its liabilities when due, under both normal and stressed conditions, without incurring unacceptable losses or risking damage to the Company's reputation.
 The Company maintains adequate cash reserves to meet its obligations as they fall due and through financing from related parties.